asozialesnetzwerk/an-website/README.md

 ## How to develop
 You need:
 - python3.9
-- packages from requirements.txt
+- packages from requirements.txt (`pip install -r requirements.txt`)
-- packages from check-requirements.txt
+- packages from check-requirements.txt (`pip install -r check-requirements.txt`)

 ### How to check
 - `./check.sh`